swift-server/swift-aws-lambda-runtime/readme.md

 An `EventLoopFuture` based processing protocol for a Lambda that takes a `ByteBuffer` and returns a `ByteBuffer?` asynchronously.

 `ByteBufferLambdaHandler` is the lowest level protocol designed to power the higher level `EventLoopLambdaHandler` and `LambdaHandler` based APIs.
-Users are not expected to use this protocol, though some performance sensitive applications that operate at he `ByteBuffer` level or have special serialization needs may choose to do so.
+Users are not expected to use this protocol, though some performance sensitive applications that operate at the `ByteBuffer` level or have special serialization needs may choose to do so.

 ```swift
 public protocol ByteBufferLambdaHandler {